danielsaidi/website_danielsaidi/collections/_posts/2024/2024-04-14-creating-custom-environment-values-in-swiftui.md

 }
 ```

-We can now automatically provide a key type for every value type, using the default value:
+We can now use `defaultValue` to provide an automatically resolved key type for every value type:

 ```swift
 protocol EnvironmentValue {